Zirconium233/HybridFusion/README.md

 [Metrics][CT] VIF=0.6773  Qabf=0.6213  SSIM=0.9769  Reward=0.8621  PSNR=62.0713  MSE=0.0418  CC=0.7856  SCD=0.9926  Nabf=0.0066  MI=2.7626  AG=6.8729  EN=5.1146  SF=7.2223  SD=74.6831
 ```

-## Compare the result with metrics in paper:
+## Results Comparison with Paper Metrics

 ![IVF](figure/ivf.png)

-## Why it works?
+## Why Does It Work?

-### Frist: the size of the model(and the goal definition for model) determines the convergence speed
+### 1. Model Size and Goal Definition Determine Convergence Speed

 ![abl](figure/abl.png)

-Feel free to enlarge the model, when you inference with a full size image, there won't be much difference in speed between the 80k model and the 17M model.
+Feel free to increase the model size.
+When inferring with full-size images, there won't be much speed difference between the 80K parameter model and the 17M parameter model.

-### Second: Loss decides the up-bond for metrics.
+### 2. Loss Function Determines the Upper Bound for Metrics

-The default loss you used
+The default loss configuration used:
-240 groups loss grid search.
+240 groups in loss grid search.
 ![loss](figure/loss.png)

-### Third: Not train over 100 epochs
+### 3. Avoid Training Beyond 100 Epochs

-For 100 to 500 epoch, the model overfit to MSRS dataset and generate a extreme weight map, the performance on other dataset is dropping.
+Training for 100-500 epochs causes the model to overfit to the MSRS dataset and generate extreme weight maps, resulting in decreased performance on other datasets.

 ![zero_shot](figure/zero_shot.png)

-## Issues:
+## Frequently Asked Questions

-1. Q: The kld loss and sampling is for what?
+**Q: What is the purpose of KLD loss and sampling?**
-A: At first, we intended to construct random methods that could be optimized by reinforcement learning for non-differentiable indicators such as human feed back.
-Then, during the pre-training, we found that hybrid methods was so powerful that achieve sota for 100 steps.
-By the way, this sample process is actually very poorly designed and is not recommended for use.
+A: Initially, we intended to construct randomized methods that could be optimized by reinforcement learning for non-differentiable indicators such as human feedback.
+However, during pre-training, we discovered that hybrid methods were so powerful that they achieved SOTA performance in just 100 steps.
+Note that this sampling process is actually poorly designed and is not recommended for use.

-2. Worry about high metrics low performance?
+**Q: Concerned about high metrics but low visual performance?**
-See `checkpoints/stochastic_policy_ycbcr/images` after running the code to see generated images.
+A: Check the `checkpoints/stochastic_policy_ycbcr/images` directory after running the code to view the generated images and verify visual quality and zero-shot performance.